buehlpa/TramDag/how_to_use/sampling.md

 Counterfactual queries become a bit more involved it tries to quantify the unknowable e.g. what had happened if the specific patient took medicine A instead of B.
 Sounds like magic if you ask me, but no one asks me.
+This process involves 3 steps:

+1. Abduction: determining the $u$s
+2. Action: Adapting the SCM
+3. Prediciton: Getting the Counterfactual

+### 1. Abduction
 In this case we have to know for each observation their according latent state $u$ correspondig to the observed value, which we get by evaluationg the fitted transformation function at the position of the observed value.

 This can be done with the function: